rg-3/screenshot.js/README.md

 * Displays the six most recent screenshots by clicking on the extensions browser action (icon).

-* Allows screenshots to be previewed, saved to disk and deleted from temporary browser memory.
+* Allows screenshots to be previewed, saved to disk, copied to your clipboard and deleted from temporary browser memory.

 * Respects your privacy by not making network requests and storing screenshots in temporary browser memory (with the option to save them to disk).